María Fernanda Espinosa: Post–UNGA presidency

 In 2020, Espinosa was nominated by the heads of government of Antigua and Barbuda and Sant Vincent and the Grenadines for the position of secretary-general of the Organization of American States.
 She ran against incumbent Luis Almagro, nominated by Colombia.
 Almagro won his reappointment with 23 votes against 10 in the election held on 20 March that year.
 Her home country of Ecuador did not support her candidacy.

 Before starting her political and diplomatic career, Espinosa was Associate Professor and Researcher at the Latin American Faculty of Social Sciences FLACSO, where she established and coordinated the Program on Socio-Environmental Studies.
 She served as advisor in biodiversity, climate change, and indigenous peoples’ policies (1999-2005), and later as regional director for South America of the International Union for the Conservation of Nature UICN (2005-2007).

+In May 2026 Espinosa was nominated by Antigua and Barbuda as a candidate in the selection process for the next Secretary-General of the United Nations.